 It's all fun and games at Hasbro, the #2 toy maker in the US (after Mattel) and the producer of such childhood favorites as G.I.
 Joe, Play-Doh, Tonka toys, Mr. Potato Head, Nerf balls, and My Little Pony.
-Besides toys, Hasbro makes board games under its Milton Bradley (Scrabble, Candy Land), Cranium, and Parker Brothers (Monopoly, Trivial Pursuit) brands, as well as trading cards such as Magic: The Gathering (through its Wizards of the Coast unit) and Dungeons & Dragons.
-Hasbro also makes Star Wars action figures; the company's the licensee of action figures and games for the prequels.
-Besides Disney and Disney's Marvel Entertainment, Hasbro licenses popular names and characters for toys and games.
+Besides toys, Hasbro makes board games under its Milton Bradley (Scrabble, Candy Land), Cranium, and Parker Brothers (Monopoly, Trivial Pursuit) brands, as well as trading cards including Magic: The Gathering (through its Wizards of the Coast unit) and Dungeons & Dragons.
+Hasbro also makes Star Wars action figures; the company's the licensee of action figures and games for the the entire franchise.
+In addition to Disney and Disney's Marvel Entertainment, Hasbro licenses popular names and characters for other toys and games.

-Hasbro rings up more than 50% of its sales in North America.
+Hasbro rings up about 50% of its sales in North America.
 Europe is its largest international market, accounting for nearly two-thirds of overseas sales.
 Other important foreign markets for the toy company include Latin America and the Asia Pacific Region.
-Hasbro has operations in emerging markets including Brazil, China, Czech Republic, Korea, Peru, and Colombia.
+Hasbro has operations in emerging markets including Brazil, China, Czech Republic, Korea, and Colombia.

 Sales and Marketing

 Hasbro relies on a few customers for more than a third of its sales.
 Wal-Mart (with 16%), Toys R Us (10%), and Target (9%) are its top three major customers.
 In the US, approximately 61% of the toy maker's net revenue is derived from these top three chains.